I’ve always been told that you’ll see something special every time you go to a baseball game.

 Anyway, what happened Wednesday night was historic.
 More importantly, it was the fulfillment of a life-long dream for my father.

-At least I had already witnessed that was technically a no-hitter.
+At least I had already witnessed what was technically a no-hitter.
 It was a combined no-hitter at the college level, which is like watching “Gravity” on your tablet; you saw it, but you didn’t get to feel the full experience.
 Worst yet, I forgot to score that game at the University of Central Florida.
 I score 99 percent of the baseball games I attend but accidentally left my scorebook behind in my dorm that night.
 That further lessens its legitimacy to me.

 But my father, a life-long Yankees fan who later created a life-long Yankees fan, had never seen a no-hitter.
 And while I estimate that I have seen between 400-500 baseball games in my life, he has attended more than 1,000.